 Spean Bridge was the junction where the Invergarry & Fort August joined the West Highland Line.
 The Invergarry & Fort Augustus Line opened in 1903 and extended as far as a pier on Loch Ness.
 The Line had a brief history and closed to passenger traffic in 1933.
-It remained open, serving coal delivery and strategic requirements during the 2nd World War.
-It finally closed in 1947.
+It remained open for coal delivery and strategic requirements during the 2nd World War and finally closed in 1947.